Sylius/Sylius/docs/cookbook/promotions/custom-catalog-promotion-action.rst

         tags:
             - { name: 'sylius.catalog_promotion.action_validator', key: 'fixed_price' }

-In this validator we will check the provided configuration if necessary data is provided and the configured channels exist.
+In this validator, we will check the provided configuration for necessary data and if the configured channels exist.

 .. code-block:: php